-grab onto the side of the cliff to prevent himself from falling to his death.
+One character has just fallen over the edge of a cliff after getting pushed over by the villain.
+Fortunately, he is able to grab onto the side of the cliff to prevent himself from falling to his death.
 However, the villain, being the Card-Carrying Villain that he is, attempts to get rid of the hero by stomping on his hands, causing the hero to slowly lose his grip on the cliff that he's hanging on to.
-More often than not, the villain misses the hand or the hero grabs their leg with the other arm, resulting in the villain falling instead.
-This is a common Villain Trope that can show up in some forms of media.
-Fingore is usually implied, if not invoked.
-Related to Kick the Dog

-- A more friendly version is featured in one episode of Lupin III; it has Fujiko clinging precariously to the side of a moving train.
+- Lupin III: One episode it has Fujiko clinging precariously to the side of a moving train.
 To get her off, Zenigata smacks her hands with a flyswatter.

 - In One Piece during an invasion of a marine base where he's split up from his crew, Luffy ends up hanging over a ledge.
 This leads to a gag sequence where an entire horde of marines try stomping his hands while he uses his rubber powers to quickly shimmy across the ledge.

 - In Yu-Gi-Oh!, Bakura drops Atem into a gorge by doing this, causing the Memory World to go dark.
 But Atem's not dead, just unconscious.
 In the anime, he stomps on the edge of the cliff Atem's hanging off of, causing that to fall and take him with it.